OARS Overview and Contents

 Appendix A. Variable List and Input Format for the 1988 Version of the OARS Multidimensional Functional Assessment Questionnaire

 Preliminary Questionnaire, Short Portable Mental Status Questionnaire (SPMSQ)

 Question 42.
 Aid to Coding Common Prescribed Medications Taken in the Past Month

-The following OARS materials are available electronically and free of charge to clinicians and researchers:
+The following OARS materials are available for use and free of charge to clinicians and researchers:

 |Manual (updated 2005)|

 |Questionnaire (community & institutional versions)|

 OARS materials are posted on Open Science Framework, and can be accessed at https://osf.io/94qv5/

 ***NOTE: This instrument and documentation were developed in the mid-twentieth-century and copyrighted in 1975.
 Some of the terminology and language present in the documents is not what is considered standard or acceptable in the modern day.
 Users may adjust dated language as needed, recognizing that significant changes &/or translation into other languages may require revalidation of the instruments by the user.***